What Are Dental Implants?

 The replacement tooth is typically constructed from porcelain or zirconium to mimic a real tooth as efficiently as possible.
 Your dentist will help you choose a color and shape that resembles your previous tooth closely so the implant is indistinguishable from a natural tooth.

-There are two basic types of dental implants.
+We use Endosteal implants at Fraserview Dentist.
 Endosteal implants consist of a post that’s implanted directly in the jawbone.
 Once the gums heal around the initial implant, posts are added to support the artificial tooth.
-Subperiosteal implants feature a metal frame fitted to the jawbone.
-The frame becomes permanently affixed to the jawbone once the gums have healed around it.
-Posts are attached to the frame to support the artificial teeth.

-See us for a consultation about which option is the best fit for your needs.
+See us for a consultation to learn about dental implants and if they are right for you.
 You should consider your dental health, budget, number of missing teeth, and personal preferences.

 How Do Dental Implants Compare to Bridges?